Annie Sullivan and the Trials of Helen Keller

 Panel discussions, bibliography, suggested reading.

-Get it from Amazon, or your local bookstore.
+Get it from Amazon, your local bookstore.

 "Helen Keller lost her ability to see and hear before she turned two years old.